nikolovlazar/dotfiles/README.md

-# Lazar's dotfiles
+# Lazar's dotfiles ✨💽

-This repository contains my dotfiles.
-Feel free to use them as you wish.
+This repository contains my ever-evolving dotfiles.
+Check them out!
+If you find something useful, feel free to add it to your own dotfiles.

 ![Screenshot](https://i.imgur.com/O2ilEQk.png)